 Comparing the Directive and the GDPR

-In light of the fundamental changes that the GDPR will bring about, an important feature of this Handbook is the comparison between the requirements of the Directive and the GDPR, respectively.
-By illustrating the differences and similarities between the Directive and the GDPR, this Handbook provides organisations with clear guidance on which compliance requirements change, which requirements do not change, and how organisations should respond.
+In light of the fundamental changes that the GDPR brought about, an important feature of this Handbook is the comparison between the requirements of the Directive and the GDPR, respectively.
+By illustrating the differences and similarities between the Directive and the GDPR, this Handbook provides organisations with clear guidance on which compliance requirements have changed, which requirements have not changed, and how organisations should respond.

 Structure of this Handbook